Vishnu-CIE-Interview/URL-Lookup-API/README.md

 Here, the URL 'http://www.amazon.com' is provided as a query parameter for lookup, and the token used for authentication is 'user-token-555', which is pre-registered with the server.

-The response payload to this request will be as follows:
+The response payload to this request will be as follows, along with a 200 status code.
+The URL is classified as **Benign**.
 ```python3
 {
   "data": {